pivotal/docs-tap/cli-plugins/insight/triaging-vulnerabilities.hbs.md

 A vulnerability analysis contains the following data:

-1. *state*: Declares the current state of an occurrence of a vulnerability, after automated or manual analysis.
+1. state: Declares the current state of an occurrence of a vulnerability, after automated or manual analysis.
-2. *justification*: The rationale of why the impact analysis state was asserted.
+2. justification: The rationale of why the impact analysis state was asserted.
-3. *response*: A response to the vulnerability by the manufacturer, supplier, or project responsible for the affected component or service.
+3. response: A response to the vulnerability by the manufacturer, supplier, or project responsible for the affected component or service.
-4. *comment*: Free form comments to provide additional details.
+4. comment: Free form comments to provide additional details.

 For more information about the supported values for each of these fields, see [tanzu insight triage update](./cli-docs/tanzu_insight_triage_update.hbs.md).